Department of Labor Logo United States Department of Labor

 Footnotes

-(1) Usually work 35 hours or more a week at all jobs.
+(1) Usually work 35 hours or more per week at all jobs.

 NOTE: The race or ethnicity of the family is determined by that of the householder, the family reference person in whose name the housing unit is owned or rented.
-Estimates for the above race groups (white, black or African American, and Asian) do not sum to totals because data are not presented for all races.
+Estimates for the above race groups (White, Black or African American, and Asian) do not sum to totals because data are not presented for all races.
 Persons whose ethnicity is identified as Hispanic or Latino may be of any race.
 Updated population controls are introduced annually with the release of January data.
+Family estimates reflect a change in the classification of marital status.
+Data for 2019 and 2020 incorporate this change into the definition of families, which expands the definition of married-couple families to include same-sex married couples.
+As a result, data under the new definition are not strictly comparable with data for previous years.
+Data for 2019 in this news release incorporate the new definition; therefore, 2019 estimates shown here do not match those published in the "Employment Characteristics of Families--2019" news release and in the BLS online database.

 Table 2.
-Families by presence and relationship of employed members and family type, 2009-2010 annual averages
+Families by presence and relationship of employed members and family type, 2019-2020 annual averages [Numbers in thousands]

 Characteristic Number Percent distribution